An AI system to help scientists write expert-level empirical software: Introduction

 \section{Introduction}

-Scientists need diverse information to advance their scientific agendas.
-Some are simple questions for which perfunctory answers can be fulfilled by a search engine.
-However, performing computational experiments often demands deeper information.
-For example, one of the authors' research involves deforestation analyses, assessing land cover change \cite{cardille2020BULC45yrs} using global spatially-resolved measurements, past and present.
-This is carried out using a satellite-based deforestation detector, built with code to answer a scientific question.
-A deforestation detector is one of many thousands of examples of {\it empirical software} in science.
-We use the term empirical software to mean software that is designed to maximize a definable or measurable quality score, typically a fit to existing observations.
-If a task can be solved with empirical software, we call this a {\it scorable task}.

-We have two hypotheses about the scorable tasks and empirical software in science.
-First, {\it scorable tasks are ubiquitous in science.} Almost every sub-field of science, applied mathematics, and engineering now relies on software.
-In the combined experience of the authors, we have found that much of this software is empirical software solving a scorable task.
-Often such empirical software is at the heart of a scientist’s work.
+Empirical software, designed to maximize a measurable quality score, is ubiquitous and central to many scientific endeavors.
 Empirical software has recently enabled a number of Nobel Prizes in Chemistry: in 1998 for Density Functional Theory~\cite{hohenberg1964inhomogeneous,kohn1965self}, in 2013 for molecular dynamics simulation~\cite{warshel1976theoretical} and in 2024 for protein structure prediction~\cite{jumper2021highly,baek2021accurate}.
-Empirical software underlies our ability to create models of complex systems, ranging from parameterizations of a vertical column of the earth's atmosphere for weather modeling \cite{hourdin2017art}, to the parameterization of stress response in a turbulent fluid flow \cite{anderson2009basic}, to the prediction of social systems \cite{silver2012signal,farmer2024making,bernanke2025caused}.
+Empirical software underlies our ability to create models of complex systems, ranging from parameterizations of a vertical column of the earth's atmosphere for weather modeling \cite{hourdin2017art}, to the parameterization of stress response in a turbulent fluid flow \cite{anderson2009basic}, to the prediction of social systems \cite{silver2012signal,farmer2024making}.

-Second, {\it empirical software for science is slow and difficult to create}.
-Domain-specific empirical software requires tedious work, often over many years.
+However, {\it empirical software for science is slow and difficult to create}.
+Domain-specific empirical software requires tedious work\cite{hannay2009how}, often over many years.
 When empirical software is used to test complex hypotheses, it becomes ever more difficult to write purely from first principles.
 There usually is no systematic search for alternative approaches.
 Design choices are often governed by intuition or expediency, rather than exhaustive experimentation.
-Creating the software is so time-consuming that it severely limits the possibilities that can be productively explored.
+Creating the software is so time-consuming that it severely limits the possibilities that can be productively explored\cite{sculley2015hidden}.